mskashef/SimpleSearch/README.md

   - Technologies: `Node.js`
   - Folder Structure:
-    All core code is inside of the root directory and every `.js` file except `server.js` in the root directory is a part of calculation core.
+    Calculation Core source code is inside of the `core` directory in the root directory.
-  - Index File: `root/app.js`
+  - Index File: `root/core/app.js`

 - Other Folders:
   - `root/files/disk`: is where the `Invertedindex` saves it's data (`data.csv`)